 b.
 University Officers

-The Board of Trustees has delegated responsibility to individual University officers for management of funds in their accounts.
-For more information, and for information on further delegation of authority, see Guide Memo 3.2.1: Authorizing Expenditures.
+The President has delegated responsibility to individual University officers for management of financial assets within their purview.
+See Guide Memo 1.9.1: Signature and Financial Approval Authority and Guide Memo 3.2.1: Authorizing Expenditures for details of the framework governing assignment of responsibility to individuals throughout the University.
+The framework is designed to provide the appropriate oversight, accountability and transparency to ensure that commitments of University resources are executed appropriately and in accord with applicable laws, regulations and University policies.
 University officers also exercise responsibility for financial management decisions through the University's governance structure, which is described in Guide Memo 1.2.1: University Organization, and accompanying organization charts.

 c.
 Schools and Departments

-Business Affairs, headed by the Vice President for Business Affairs and Chief Financial Officer, plays a central role in assuring that the Trustees meet their fiduciary responsibility to donors, government officials, employees, students, and the general public.
-For more information on Business Affairs organization and responsibilities, see the Business Affairs and CFO website.
+Business Affairs, led by the Vice President for Business Affairs and Chief Financial Officer, plays a central role in assuring that the Trustees meet their fiduciary responsibility to donors, government officials, employees, students, and the general public.
+For more information on Business Affairs organization and responsibilities, see the Office of the Business Affairs and Chief Financial Officer website.

 (1) Financial Management Services (FMS)